FlorianClaudiuG/3D-Mesh-Query/README - Usage Guide.txt

 ##USING THE PYTHON T-SNE VISUALIZATION APP##
 ############################################

-1.Open t-SNE folder in a Python IDE.
+1.Open the t-SNE folder in a Python IDE.
 2.Make sure the following are installed:
     -numpy
     -pandas